open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 ## Basic Project Information

-Disclosure timing: Pre-procurement (as available)
+**Disclosure timing:** Pre-procurement (as available)

-Notes: This can be disclosed at the pre-procurement stage with the exception of information on the parties to the contract, which will be disclosed once it becomes available, that is, at the end of the procurement process.
+*Note: This can be disclosed at the pre-procurement stage with the exception of information on the parties to the contract, which will be disclosed once it becomes available, that is, at the end of the procurement process.*

 ### I.1: Project name, location, sector